python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_0a_preliminaries.md

 ## Computer Configuration
 These instructions assume you are working on a Linux operating system (OS).

-- Create a folder for yourself with your name (and no spaces) on the Desktop.
-- In VSCode, open the folder that you created.
-- Create a Python file to trigger the installation of the Python extension.
 - Follow these directions to run a setup script:
   - Right-click on this [student_config_script.sh](https://raw.githubusercontent.com/python-can-define-radio/python-course/main/resources/student_config_script.sh)  and select `Save Link As`.
   - For the save location, click on `Desktop` on the left, and then click `Save`.